 Students are required to pass Integrated Assessments at the end of each phase of the Bachelor of Science in Midwifery program.
 They are an opportunity to demonstrate academic knowledge, clinical skills, the ability to analyze and navigate scenarios and implement client care and education.
-In 2018-2019, Integrated Assessments were held at either of two locations: The Miller Professional Development Center, 9750 South 300 West, Sandy, UT 84070 or Better Mountain Birth Center, 7611 Jordan Landing Blvd, Suite 130, West Jordan, UT 84084.
-The Assessments on April 22-23, 2018, August 23-24, 2018, and April 23-24, 2019, were at the Sandy location.
-The Assessment on December 14-15, 2018 and on August 19-20, 2019, were at the Birth Center in West Jordan.
-MCU is a virtual campus for all other dates in 2018-2019.
+From 2020 all the way through April 2022, Integrated Assessments were held virtually.
+As such, MCU was a virtual campus for all dates after December 2019 and before August 2022.